diffplug/blowdryer/README.md

 // build.gradle
 ext.pluginPass = 'supersecret'
 ext.keyFile = new File('keyFile')
-apply from: Blowdryer.file('someScript.gradle')
+apply from: blowdryer.file('someScript.gradle')

 // someScript.gradle
 somePlugin {
-  pass Blowdryer.proj('pluginPass', 'password for the keyFile')
+  pass blowdryer.proj('pluginPass', 'password for the keyFile')
-  // if the property isn't a String, you have to specify the class you keyFile Blowdryer.proj(File.class, 'keyFile', 'location of the keyFile') }
+  // if the property isn't a String, you have to specify the class you expect keyFile blowdryer.proj(File.class, 'keyFile', 'location of the keyFile') }
 ```